 Students will:

-- demonstrate a broad knowledge and understanding of current statistical theory, methods, and practices in the health sciences;
+- summarize current statistical methods and practices used in the health sciences;

-- develop statistical designs and implement analyses for health science investigations;
+- develop statistical designs for a health science investigation;

-- develop computer programs for the management and analysis of data sets;
+- write computer programs in SAS and R for the management and analysis of data sets;

-The Master of Science program in biostatistics requires a minimum of 38 s.h. of graduate credit.
-Students must maintain a cumulative grade-point average of at least 3.00.
-Those who receive a grade of C on 7 s.h. of coursework may be dismissed from the program.
+The Master of Science in biostatistics requires a minimum of 38 s.h. of graduate credit.

 The program provides training in the design of experiments and in analysis of data related to biomedical or public health problems.
 It emphasizes mathematical, statistical, and computer methods for dealing with quantitative information and provides opportunities for students to gain statistical consulting experience with a variety of problems.